iomicroservices/baselink-nuxt/content/how-to-guides/hold-music.md

 Waiting on hold transforms from a mundane pause to an opportunity to impress and engage your callers.
 With Custom Hold Music from eLandline, your business isn't just heard; it's experienced.

-Ready to harmonise your hold music with your brand’s vibe?
+Ready to harmonise your hold music with your brand's vibe?
 [Get in touch with us](#) today and discover how easy it is to personalise your caller's waiting experience.